Siddharthss500/Implementation-of-Neural-Embedding-models-for-Text/README.md

 # Optimization For Sentence Classification Problem

-Introduction to be written here - One small paragraph

-About the problem and what is done here
+We consider the problem of designing attention based neural models for text applications such as sentence classification.
+We investigate several approaches and models to represent sentences for classification purpose.
+These include representing sentences using simple linear/non-linear combiner of word embeddings with and without word embeddings optimization and RNNs with and without attention mechanisms.

-An alternate optimization technique is currently implemented which optimizes model parameters along with word embeddings.
+Currently, a linear combiner of word embeddings with its optimization has been implemented using an alternate optimization algorithm.
+This alternate optimization algorithm optimizes model parameters alternatively with word embeddings.

 ### Next Step